zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Dean: I know what you mean.
 One of my roommates cop es with stress by binge drinking.
 My other roommate has become obsessive-co mpulsive.
 You should see how clean our apartment is.

 Dr. Miao: And you?
-How have you been dealing with t he stress?
+How have you been dealing with the stress?

 Dean: Me?
 I think I’m the only well-adjusted one in  the group.